U.S. Route 202 in Pennsylvania: History

+Prior to the opening of the parkway, US 202 followed Dekalb Pike, PA 309, Doylestown Road, Butler Avenue, State Street, and PA 611 between Montgomery Township and Doylestown.
+After US 202 was rerouted to the parkway, the former alignment was designated as SR 2202 in Montgomery County and SR 4202 in Bucks County.
+As a result of the removal of the US 202 designation from the former alignment, several businesses along the former route saw a decline in customers.
+In 2014, several businesses along the former US 202 alignment pushed for the state to designate the road as US 202 Bus. in order to help them regain customers.
+The American Association of State Highway and Transportation Officials (AASHTO) Special Committee on U.S. Route Numbering approved the US 202 Bus. designation on May 13, 2015.

 On January 28, 2019, construction began on widening the section of US 202 from Township Line Road in East Norriton Township to Morris Road in Whitpain Township from two lanes to a five-lane road with a center left-turn lane.
 On February 3, 2020, construction began to widen US 202 between Morris Road in Whitpain Township and Swedesford Road in Lower Gwynedd Township to five lanes with a center left-turn lane.
 Construction on widening US 202 between Johnson Highway and Township Line Road in East Norriton Township began on June 23, 2021.
 Completion of the entire widening project of US 202 between Johnson Highway in East Norriton Township and Swedesford Road in Lower Gwynedd Township is expected in 2027.